 |Scheduled learning activities - cloud (online)||

-This unit will provide a solid foundation for the design, implementation and management of database systems.
+This unit will provide a solid foundation for the design, implementation and management of relational database systems.
 Data modelling is introduced, focusing on entity-relationship (ER) modelling.
 The skills required to construct such ER diagrams will be explored, with a focus on ensuring that the semantics of the model match those of the real-world it is representing.
 The relational data model will be presented and the functionality it affords will be explored.
 The process of constructing, maintaining and retrieving information from the database using SQL will be a focus of this unit.
-Key implementation and management concepts, including transaction management and concurrency control, database backup and recovery, and security will be investigated.

 Unit Fee Information